Teebusch/noah/README.md

 `noah` (**no** **a**nimals were **h**armed) generates pseudonyms that are delightful and easy to remember.
-Instead of cryptic alphanumeric IDs, `noah` generates anonymous animals like the *Likeable Leech* and the *Proud Chickadee*.
+Instead of cryptic alphanumeric IDs, it generates anonymous animals like the *Likeable Leech* and the *Proud Chickadee*.

 ## Installation

-You can install the development version of noah from [Github](/https://github.com/teebusch/noah) with:
+You can install the development version of `noah` from [Github](/https://github.com/teebusch/noah) with:

 ``` r